cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 ![With the telescopes at Cerra Tololo Interamerican Observatory](./chile-telescope.jpg)

-_With the telescopes at Cerra Tololo Interamerican Observatory, where I collected data that eventually turned into my honors thesis._
+_With the telescopes at Cerra Tololo Interamerican Observatory in 2006, where I collected data that eventually turned into my honors thesis._

 About a month before the project was due, I decided to switch gears and use an